cea-hpc/modules/readme.txt

 To have things running efficently you will need a lot of additional setup.
-For an example take a look at doc/example.txt which will explain how we have things setup at the University of Minnesota.
+For an example take a look at doc/example.txt which will explain how we have things setup at the University of Minnesota computer science department.

 For futher help check out the website:
 	http://sourceforge.net/projects/modules/